“Thank you.” We grow up learning these are “magic words” that should be used to express gratitude and appreciation.

-Starting this month – Hunger Awareness Month in San Diego – the Food Bank welcomes in “Thankful 3rd Thursday.”
-The idea is a simple one – on the third Thursday of every month we will publicly highlight individuals and organizations working with us to alleviate the food insecurity issues faced by our low-income neighbors.
+Starting this month – Hunger Awareness Month in San Diego – the Food Bank welcomes in “Thankful Thursday.”
+The idea is a simple one – every Thursday we will publicly highlight individuals and organizations working with us to alleviate the food insecurity issues faced by our low-income neighbors.

 The Food Bank’s Facebook page and Twitter feeds will see gratitude expressed the best way we know how – with sincere and heartfelt thank yous.
 Throughout the day, we will highlight a few of the many acts of kindness, big and small, that make a profound difference for those struggling to put enough food on the table or worried about where they’ll obtain their next meal.